parveen-daffodil/au-technology-services/au-technology_services_agreement.md

 `Guidance` Fill in this variable with a time period for the billing cycle.
 It’s great to get paid weekly, but you have to issue an invoice before you get paid.
 The billing cycle period is a balance between keeping your cash flow regular and the administrative overhead of issuing the invoices required to get paid.

+#### cancellation notice period

+`Guidance` Fill in this variable with the time period you want to provide notice of cancellation within.

 #### completion amount

 50% of the total amount payable for the Services